 Can someone who suffers from OCD have healthy relationships?
 Yes, of course.
 However if left untreated, can an unstable mental health condition affect our happiness?
 In fact, research shows that OCD can affect relationships.
 But, how?
 Truth is, any type of mental health disorder can affect our relationships with others.
-Depending on the gravity of our issues and the level of our anxiety, things can become unstable or untenable.
-If you have Obsessive-compulsive disorder or OCD, you must know that your symptoms can often get in the way of living and managing relationships.
+Depending on our issues and the level of our anxiety, things can become unstable.
+If you have OCD, you must know that your symptoms can often get in the way of living and managing relationships.
 Indeed, many individuals with OCD are single.
-Those who are in a relationship or married often report a significant amount of relationship stress.
+Those who are in a relationship or married often report relationship stress.
 However, being in a relationship with an OCD partner can also make the partner feel helpless and can lower their self-esteem.

 Are you feeling sad, lost and feeling empty?
 This can happen to anyone.
 Sadness can be immense for those who suffer from mental instability.
-It is important to know that people who suffer from Obsessive-Compulsive Disorder (OCD for brevity), often the feeling of sadness and tension is very real.
+It is important to know that for people who suffer from OCD, often the feeling of sadness and tension is very real.

-OCD surfaces through obsessive tendencies, performing rituals of activities with no clear or apparent reason.
-Hence, these unaddressed mental health issues often create complication in relationships.
+OCD surfaces through obsessive learning, performing rituals of activities with no clear reason.
+Hence, these unaddressed mental health issues often create problems in relationships.
 Therefore, it is important for everyone to understand how can OCD affect relationships.

 Furthermore, It often takes a lot of understanding and patience to live with an OCD partner.
 But still, there is hope.
 It is important to know that Mental health disorders including OCD can be treated.
 Still, with the help of mental health care professionals, one can win the fight against obsession, compulsiveness and repetitiveness of the slightest action or deed.

 - Firstly, there is no ‘typical’ OCD behaviour.
-The symptoms and features of OCD can vary greatly.
+The symptoms and features of OCD can differ greatly.